Blow for Leicester as Vardy leaves West Ham match with hamstring injury | Goal.com

 Vardy's injury was actually the second suffered by a Leicester player on the night, with an injured Nampalys Mendy replaced by Wilfried Ndidi 10 minutes before Vardy was taken off.

-Leicester would go on to grab a second goal before the half, with Ricardo Pereira scoring to make it 2-0.
+Leicester would go on to grab a second goal before the half, with Ricardo Pereira scoring to make it 2-0 for the home side.

 The goal was the team's 50th Premier League tally of the season, the most the Foxes have scored after 24 games of a top-flight campaign since 1930-31.